GenSpectrum/LAPIS/docs/source/index.html.md

 - "info" - data about the API itself
 - "errors" - an array (hopefully empty!) of things that wrong.
 See section "Errors" (TODO) for further details.
-- "payload" - the actual data
+- "data" - the actual data

 # Filters